Briones/BitsoAPI-PHP/README.md

-# BitsoAPI Wrapper for PHP 7  #
+# BitsoAPI Wrapper made in PHP 7 #

-A wrapper for the [Bitso® API] (https://bitso.com/api_info/) made in PHP 7 and Symfony 4
+A wrapper for the [Bitso® API](https://bitso.com/api_info/) made in PHP 7 and Symfony 4

 # Motivation #

-I'm a Developer that use Bitso as platform for buying and selling Cryptocurrencies, and Bitso provides an API in order to create new ways to communicate with theirs systems so I searched for a composer package for abstract the API requests in PHP and I found the official [bitso-php library] (https://github.com/bitsoex/bitso-php) but seems that this library is made in old an ugly PHP (the kind of PHP that all we hate) so I created this project in order to try replicate the functionality but with a better implementation and new technologies, like PHP 7 and Symfony 4.
+I'm a Developer that use Bitso as platform for buying and selling Cryptocurrencies, and Bitso provides an API in order to create new ways to communicate with theirs systems so I searched for a composer package for abstract the API requests in PHP and I found the official [bitso-php library](https://github.com/bitsoex/bitso-php) but seems that this library is made in old an ugly PHP (the kind of PHP that all we hate) so I created this project in order to try replicate the functionality but with a better implementation and new technologies, like PHP 7 and Symfony 4.